earthly/earthly/docs/earthfile/earthfile.md

 #### Description

-The command `ARG` declares a variable (or arg) with the name `<name>` and with an optional default value `<default-value>`.
+The command `ARG` declares a build argument (or arg) with the name `<name>` and with an optional default value `<default-value>`.
 If no default value is provided, then empty string is used as the default value.

 This command works similarly to the [Dockerfile `ARG` command](https://docs.docker.com/engine/reference/builder/#arg), with a few differences regarding the scope and the predefined args (called builtin args in Earthly).
-The variable's scope is always limited to the recipe of the current target or command and only from the point it is declared onward.
+The arg's scope is always limited to the recipe of the current target or command and only from the point it is declared onward.
 For more information regarding builtin args, see the [builtin args page](./builtin-args.md).

 In its *constant form*, the arg takes a default value defined as a constant string.
 If the `<default-value>` is not provided, then the default value is an empty string.
 In its *dynamic form*, the arg takes a default value defined as an expression.
 The expression is evaluated at run time and its result is used as the default value.
 The expression is interpreted via the default shell (`/bin/sh -c`) within the build environment.